-The mission statement identifies the priority focus area for the committee over two planning cycles (2007-2008 and 2008-2011).
-It represents the key longer-term results that the committee is working towards and includes the measures and indicators that will be used to judge the committee's success.
-The mission statement reflects the intent of the Province's Endangered Species Act to have the SSAC "review and recommend to the minister designations and re-designations of species."
+The mission statement identifies the priority focus area for the Committee over two planning cycles (2011-2014 and 2014-2017).
+It represents the key longer-term results that the committee is working towards and includes the measures and indicators that will be used to judge the Committee's success in its work to protect the best interests of wild species and serve in an advisory capacity to the Minister.